umbrellio/resol/README.md

 - `value!` – unwraps a result object, returns the value for success result, and throws an error for failure result
 - `value_or(other_value, &block)` – returns a value for success result or `other_value` for failure result (either calls `block` in case it given)

+### Configuration

+Configuration constant references to `SmartCore::Initializer::Configuration`.
+You can read about available configuration options [here](https://github.com/smart-rb/smart_initializer#configuration).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/rspec` to run the tests.
+If you want to check coverage, then set env variable `COVER` to `true` before running `bin/rspec`:
+`COVER=true bin/rspec`.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).